-- Costs refer to the costs of the parties in inter partes proceedings before the Office, in particular for professional representation (for trade marks see Article 18 and Article 18 and Article 79 CDIR).
+- Costs refer to the costs of the parties in inter partes proceedings before the Office, in particular for professional representation (for trade marks see Article 109 EUTMR and Articles 18 and 27 EUTMIR; for designs see Articles 70 to 71 CDR and Article 79 CDIR).
 Decisions in inter partes cases can contain, where necessary, a decision on fees and costs of the professional representatives, and must fix the amount.
 The decision on costs may be enforced once the decision has become final, pursuant to Article 110 EUTMR. - Charges are fixed by the Executive Director of the Office for any services rendered by the Office other than those specified in Annex I EUTMR (Article 178 EUTMR).